1. Which products do I Need For Bleaching Hair Without Damaging it?

-9. How Should I Color or Tone the Hair After Bleaching?
+9. How do I Tone the Hair After Bleaching?

-- Use Intense Pearl Blonde 100V or Intense Silver Blonde 100B if your are looking for ultra white results and you still need to lift a little more.
+- Use Intense Pearl Blonde 100V or Intense Silver Blonde 100B if your are looking for ultra white results and your hair still has a fair amount of yellow.

-- Use Pearl Blonde Toner 10V or Silver Blonde Toner 10B if you are have already achieved a true level 10 and for refresh toning applications.
+- Use Pearl Blonde Toner 10V or Silver Blonde Toner 10B if you are have already achieved a true level 10 and you are looking to do a refresh toning applications.

-10. How Should I Treat The Hair After Bleaching and Toning?
+10. What Hair Care Should I Use After Bleaching and Toning?

-- If you are looking for an ultra white blonde or ash blonde result, use Ugly Duckling Purple Shampoo and Mask for additional toning.
+- Then use Ugly Duckling Purple Shampoo or Mask for additional toning.

 - Purple Shampoo and Mask can also be used as a maintenance treatment to keep your color white and ashy.